Ultra-Minimally Invasive Spine Surgery

 Learn More

 Patients are sedated with IV medication, and their skin surgical site is locally numbed.
 Patients are comfortable and responsive throughout the surgery.
-The surgeon then guides a spinal needle under fluoroscopic X-ray to the spinal disc (discectomy) or transverse process bone (rhizotomy).
+The surgeon then guides a spinal needle under fluoroscopic X-ray to the spinal disc (discectomy) or transverse process bone (medial branch transection/rhizotomy).
 A guidewire is inserted inside the needle, and the needle is removed.
-A ¼ incision and a metal dilator are placed over the guidewire down to the disc, gently spreading the muscles.
+A 1/4-inch incision and a metal dilator are placed over the guidewire down to the disc, gently spreading the muscles.
 Next, a metal operating cannula is placed over the dilator, and the guidewire and dilator are removed, establishing a working portal.
 The surgeon then inserts an HD endoscope with a camera attached through the working cannula.
 Specialized micro-instruments are placed through the endoscope to assist the surgeon in ablating and decompressing the painful spinal nerves.
 The surgeon targets herniated discs and bone spurs that may impinge on a spinal nerve.
 After the surgery, the patient recovers for about an hour before going home.
 Because general anesthesia is not needed, the patient risk is significantly reduced and speeds up recovery time.
 Patients rarely require strong narcotic opioid medications after surgery.

 Each of these ultra-minimally invasive procedures targets back pain resulting from a painful vertebra in the spine.
 Patients are sedated with IV medication, and their skin surgical site is locally numbed.
 Patients are comfortable and responsive throughout the surgery.
 Under fluoroscopic X-ray guidance, a physician directs an introducer cannula through the pedicle to the middle of the affected vertebra.
 In the case of Intracept®, a radiofrequency probe is inserted through the cannula to ablate the painful basivertebral nerve.
 With kyphoplasty and vertebroplasty, cement is injected through the cannula to stabilize a painful vertebral fracture.
 After the procedure is completed, patients recover for about an hour before going home.

-Who Is a Candidate for Ultra MIS?
+Who Is a Candidate for Ultra-MISS?

 As the Ultra-minimally invasive spine surgery leader, DISC surgeons are bridging the gap between pain management and major spine surgery.
-These procedures have excellent results in treating low back pain, leg pain, and neck pain.
+These procedures have excellent results in treating low back pain, leg pain and neck pain.

 The following examples may be good candidates for ultra-minimally invasive spine surgery:

-• You have been diagnosed with sciatica, low back pain, herniated discs, facet joint disease, and vertebral compression fracture.
+• You have been diagnosed with sciatica, low back pain, herniated discs, facet joint disease and vertebral compression fracture.

 • You are suffering in pain and losing days of sleep or work.
 Major spine surgery is not always required for spine-related problems.
 The less invasive procedures offered at DISC can be a great way to get back to enjoying life again without a long and painful recovery.